 A central psychosocial mediator for young people making choices in favela life is the need for recognition, affiliation and self-realisation.
-The possibility to be part of a group, to be recognised as someone important and to enjoy the power that is promised by money, girls and arms is a strong appeal for young people in the favelas.
+The possibility to be part of a group, to be recognised as someone important and to enjoy the power that is promised by money, status and firearms are strong appeals for young people in the favelas.
 The drug trade has capitalised on this specific psychosocial mediator when dealing with young people without structures of support.
 It presents itself as a clear 'brotherhood', an organisation that offers access to a group, a career, recognition and money.
 The negative aspects of the drug trade are overlooked if there are no other voices calling for social integration and supporting youth who are attracted by its offerings.

-Work and consumption
+Work and Consumption

 The need to work and the desire for consumption are basic and widespread.
 They are much mentioned needs and no different in favela communities than they would be in any other area of the city.
 We found major concerns with the need to survive and to work, which are significant in determining involvement with the drug trade and the clear pathway to jobs and the 'career' it offers.
-Consumption and the desire to possess coveted brands and objects is an important aspect that is clearly determining choice and behaviour for young people in favelas.
+Consumption and the desire to possess coveted brands and objects are important aspects that clearly determine choice and the behaviour of young people in favelas.